gtk-kn/gtk-kn/docs/user-guide/gio/notifications.md

 app.sendNotification("lunch-is-ready", notification)
 ```

-You need to provide an id for your notification here.
+You need to provide an ID for your notification here.
 This can be used if you want to make updates to an existing
-notification: simply send a notification with the same id.
+notification: simply send a notification with the same ID.
 Note that the `Notification` object does not have to be kept
 around after sending the notification; you can unref it right away.
 It is not a 'live' object that is associated with
 the visible notification.